Find Trade Colleges

 • Signal that machine plow blades are properly positioned, using electronic buzzers or two-way radios.

-What Skills Do You Need to Work as a Mine Cutting or Channeling Machine Operator?
+Skills Needed to be a Mine Cutting or Channeling Machine Operator

-These are the skills Mine Cutting and Channeling Machine Operators say are the most useful in their careers:
+Mine Cutting and Channeling Machine Operators state the following job skills are important in their day-to-day work.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.